-The geologic and soils reports conclude that the proposed development is considered feasible from an engineering geologic and soil standpoint and will be safe from landslide, settlement or slippage, provided the recommendations with respect to foundations, drainage and sewage disposal are incorporated into the plans and implemented.
-Therefore, to ensure that the recommendations made by the consultants are implemented the applicant shall submit evidence indicated that the consultants have reviewed the plans and all recommendations have been incorporated into the design.
+The geologic and soils reports conclude that the proposed development is considered feasible from an engineering geologic and soil standpoint and will be safe from landslide, settlement or slippage, provided the recommendations with respect to excavations and foundation design are incorporated into the plans and implemented.
+Therefore, to ensure that the recommendations made by the consultants are implemented the applicant shall submit evidence indicating that the consultants have reviewed the plans and all recommendations have been incorporated into the design.
+The Commission, therefore, finds that only as conditioned will the proposed development be consistent with Section 30253 of the Coastal Act.